Alberta Provincial Payroll Information

 Paid No. Employees may be eligible for long-term illness and injury benefits under the federal EI program.

-Maternity Leave
+Maternity and Parental Leave

 Time with Employer 90 days

-Paid No. Employees may be eligible for maternity or parental benefits under the federal EI program
+Paid No. Employees may be eligible for maternity or parental benefits under the federal EI program.

 Personal and Family Responsibility Leave